ddprrt/ddprrt.github.io/src/content/_posts/2021-01-07-tidy-typescript-name-your-generics.md

 Arguably, a lot more readable than before!

 Counter arguments?
 Well, generic programming in TypeScript is close to functional programming.
-And you know that functional programming is where you name your functions *f*, your arguments *x*, and your patterns [https://wiki.haskell.org/Zygohistomorphic_prepromorphisms](*Zygohistomorphic prepromorphism*). 😜
+And you know that functional programming is where you name your functions *f*, your arguments *x*, and your patterns [Zygohistomorphic prepromorphism](https://wiki.haskell.org/Zygohistomorphic_prepromorphisms). 😜

 You can read a lot more on generics, how generics work in TypeScript and what they are capable of in my book [TypeScript in 50 lessons](https://typescript-book.com).